aws-samples/amazon-personalize-immersion-day/README.md

 ![StackWizard5](static/imgs/img8.png)

-On this page you will see a list of any SageMaker notebooks you have running, simply click the `Open JupyterLab` link on the Amazon Personalize Immersion Day notebook you have created
+On this page you will see a list of any SageMaker notebooks you have running, click the `Open JupyterLab` link on the Amazon Personalize Immersion Day notebook you have created.

 ![StackWizard5](static/imgs/img9.png)